 The bill amends Section 31-27-4.1 of the General Laws regarding motor vehicle offenses, specifically addressing the crime of eluding a law enforcement officer during a high-speed pursuit.
-Under the new provisions, any individual who eludes a police vehicle in high-speed pursuit shall, upon conviction, be guilty of a felony and shall be imprisoned for not more than five years at the adult correctional institutions (ACI), and/or be subject to a fine of not less than five thousand dollars ($5,000) but not more than ten thousand dollars ($10,000).
-Additionally, the individual may have their license suspended for not less than one year but not more than two years, and may be subject to the forfeiture of their motor vehicle.
+It establishes that any individual who eludes a police vehicle in high-speed pursuit shall, upon conviction, be guilty of a felony.
+The penalties for this offense include imprisonment for not more than five years, a fine ranging from five thousand to ten thousand dollars, a license suspension for not less than one year but not more than two years, and potential forfeiture of the motor vehicle.

 Statutes affected: 544: 31-27-4.1